voxel51/fiftyone/docs/source/integrations/cvat.rst

 -----------------

 You can use the optional `project_name` parameter to specify the name of a CVAT project to which to upload the task(s) for an annotation run.
-If the given `project_name` already exists, the task will be uploaded to the existing project.
+If a project with the given name already exists, the task will be uploaded to the existing project and will automatically inherit its annotation schema.
+Otherwise, a new project with the schema you define will be created.

 A typical use case for this parameter is video annotation, since in CVAT every video must be annotated in a separate task.
 Creating a project allows all of the tasks to be organized together in one place.

-As with tasks, you can delete the created project associated with an annotation run by passing the `cleanup=True` option to :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`.
+As with tasks, you can delete the project associated with an annotation run by passing the `cleanup=True` option to :meth:`load_annotations() <fiftyone.core.collections.SampleCollection.load_annotations>`.

 .. code:: python